 Corporate online booking tools

 When it comes to business travel, corporate online booking tools are frequently used by businesses to keep a hand on their business travelers.
 Corporate online booking tools are ideal for keeping track of trips, travel spend, and ultimately streamlining business travel.
-GetGoing and Booking.com for business are examples of corporate online booking tools.
+GetGoing and Booking.com for business are examples of corporate online booking tools, as well as EHI Direct.

 Direct bookings are carried out by going directly to the airline, hotel, train or rental car company’s respective sites and booking directly instead of through a third party.